 Keeping Seniors Safe from Falls

-Slip and fall accidents are the leading cause of injury for seniors in Canada and the damaging repercussions that a fall can have on quality of life can be significant.
+Slip and fall accidents are the leading cause of injury for seniors in Canada, and the damaging repercussions of a fall on the quality of life can be significant.
 Every year 1 in 3 seniors across the country are injured in a slip and fall accident which can impact their ability to sustain an independent lifestyle.

 Potential Impact of a Fall